semuconsulting/pyrtcm/README.md

 1. `rtcmpoller.py` - illustrates how to read and display RTCM messages 'concurrently' with other tasks using threads and queues.
 This represents a useful generic pattern for many end user applications.
 1. `rtcmfile.py` - illustrates how to stream RTCM data from binary log file.
-1. `rtcmsocket.py` illustrates how to implement a TCP Socket reader for RTCM messages using RTCMReader iterator functionality.
+1. `rtcmsocket.py` - illustrates how to implement a TCP Socket reader for RTCM messages using RTCMReader iterator functionality.
+1. `msmparser.py` - illustrates how to parse RTCM3 MSM (multiple signal messages) into a series of iterable data arrays keyed on satellite PRN and signal ID.
 1. `ntripclient.py` - illustrates a simple [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol) client using pyrtcm to parse the RTCM3 output.

 ---